jthierce/faks_test/README.md

 - La performance: Comment se comporte l'algorithme à mesure que le nombre de joueurs grandit ?
 - La clarté et la lisibilité du code

+# Ways to improve the code
+Remove CSV-specific references to make the code more generic.
+Create a helper to transform any data type into a generic format.

+Initially, I used metaprogramming to create the valid_elo and valid_age methods in the Player class to avoid code duplication.
+However, I reverted this approach.
+Depending on future requirements, I might reintroduce these methods as metaprogrammed functions.

+Removing CsvHelper.Validate means we'll need to manually check if the name property in the Player class is not empty.

+Currently, my code only saves the age, elo, and name headers.
+It might be beneficial to store any additional data in the Player class.

 # Approach Logic
 After parsing the file to ensure there were no issues,